geraldcroes/traefik-quickstart/README.md

 services:
   reverse-proxy:
     image: traefik #The official Traefik docker image
-    command: --api --docker
+    command: --api --docker #enables the web UI and tells Træfik to listen to docker
     ports:
       - "80:80"     #The HTTP port
-      - "8080:8080" #The Web UI
+      - "8080:8080" #The Web UI (enabled by --api)
     volumes:
       - /var/run/docker.sock:/var/run/docker.sock #So that Traefik can listen to the Docker events
 ```

-A bit of explanations on the command line :
-- `--api` enables the Web UI
-- `--docker` tells Træfik to listens to Docker (so that Træfik can automatically adapt its configuration)

 **That's it.
 Now you can launch Træfik!**